Gabriel-Valin/Gabriel-Valin/README.md

-I'm tired for write somethings about me here.
-But...
-I have many projects including web, mobile, shellscript, databasem, operational system, etc...

-**Currently i using Azure, then i dont have many commits here**

-Writing code..
-Writing code everytime and everyday =)
+if u wanna know about me, contact me i dont have patience to write a beauty readme but i have patience to talk about my work, skills and life

+remember that code is just code but business is the world